Superman Returns: Production

 In March 2004, Warner Bros.
-Pictures was commencing pre-production on Superman: Flyby (which Singer previously passed as he wanted to make his own story), which had a target theatrical release date of June 2006.
+Pictures was commencing pre-production on Superman: Flyby (which Singer previously passed on as he wanted to make his own story), which had a scheduled theatrical release date of June 2006.
 McG was signed to direct with a script by J. J. Abrams, but dropped out in June 2004.
 That same month, Singer was approached by Warner Bros. to pitch his idea for Superman Returns, as he was preparing to leave for Hawaii on a short vacation with his X2 writers Michael Dougherty and Dan Harris.
-While in Hawaii, Singer, Dougherty and Harris began to outline the film treatment.
+While in Hawaii, Singer, Dougherty, and Harris began to outline the film treatment.
 In July 2004, Singer signed on to direct and develop Superman Returns.

-Although he was not a comic book fan, Singer was most impressed with Donner's 1978 film, citing it as an influence of his, Dougherty and Harris's writing.
+Although he was not a comic book fan, Singer was most impressed with Donner's 1978 film, citing it as an influence on his, Dougherty, and Harris's writing.
 With Singer's hiring, he dropped out of X-Men: The Last Stand (2006) and also had the Logan's Run remake pushed back.
 Superman Returns was financed 50/50 between Warner Bros. and Legendary Pictures, and pre-production began in November 2004.
 By February 2005, Dougherty and Harris had written six drafts of the script.
 Early versions of the script contained references to the September 11 attacks before they were removed.